Product Life Cycle

 MA Teams Must Champion Data Use

-It’s up to medical affairs teams to create a meaningful narrative of what that data means and why it’s relevant.
-Digital platforms can be used to share the medical story that resonates with healthcare providers and the value story that connects with payers, writes Lobna Salem, chief medical officer for developed markets, EMB at Pfizer.
+But data is only the beginning.
+It’s up to Medical Affairs teams to create a meaningful narrative of what that data means and why it’s relevant.
+Digital platforms can be used to share the medical story that resonates with healthcare providers and the value story that connects with payers.

 Long-Term Focus Begins With the Product Pre-Launch

-Medical affairs teams should be involved in product development as long as five years before launch, according to Anna Walz, founder and CEO of biopharmaceutical industry strategy advisory MedEvoke.
+Medical Affairs teams should be involved in product development as long as five years before launch, according to Anna Walz, founder and CEO of biopharmaceutical industry strategy advisory MedEvoke.
 The knowledge that MA teams have — current care standards, product attributes, and how customers perceive the market and product — means they can build an accurate target product profile to enable better clinical research efforts.

 Early-Stage Feedback

-The medical science liaison role, part of the medical affairs team, can make an impact on early product development.
+The Medical Science Liaison role, part of the Medical Affairs team, can make an impact on early product development.
 By gathering feedback about a new product, the MSL can communicate the resultant insights to the pharma company, key opinion leaders and external and internal stakeholders, explains the team at Arx Research.

 This degree of influence can have significant consequences on the success of a product life cycle.
 By accessing early feedback, MSLs can help drug manufacturers understand whether the medical community is ready to accept the product or additional time is needed for patients and doctors to find out more.